cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 When the toggle is enabled, users will be able to make changes to the WARP client configuration if they have a one-time password.
 When the toggle is disabled, no one-time passwords are generated, and the users will not be able to change the client's configuration.

-## Device enrollment rules
+## Device enrollment permissions

 Cloudflare for Teams allows you to establish which users in your organization can enroll new devices or revoke access to connected devices.
 To do that, you can create a device enrollment rule on the Teams Dashboard:

-1. Click **Manage** in the **Device enrollment rules** card.
+1. Click **Manage** in the **Device enrollment permissions** card.
-1. In the rule builder, configure a rule to define who can enroll or revoke devices.
+1. In the rule builder, configure one or more rules to define who can enroll or revoke devices.
+1. Set a session duration.
+Once the session expires, users will be asked to log in when attempting to connect a device.
 1. Click **Save**.

 ## Captive portal detection